AdibAkbari/pushy/README.md

-# Pushy - A Minimal Git Clone in Bash
+# Pushy - A Git Clone in Bash

 ## Overview
 Pushy is a lightweight version control system implemented entirely in Bash.
 It replicates core `git` functionalities such as initializing repositories, adding and committing changes, creating and switching branches, and viewing file histories.
 I made Pushy for an assignment to help explore how version control works under the hood and improve my Bash scripting ability.